-If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back for our share of the costs.
+If you were retroactively enrolled in our plan and you paid out-of-pocket for any of your covered services or drugs after your enrollment date, you can ask us to pay you back.
 You will need to submit paperwork such as receipts and bills for us to handle the reimbursement.

-4. When you use an out-of-network pharmacy to get a prescription filled limited circumstances.
-See Chapter 5, Section 2.5 for a discussion of these circumstances.
+4. When you use an out-of-network pharmacy to get a prescription filled